dlgeorge/dlgeorge.github.io/_pages/software.md

 D-Claw is an open-source package for modeling shallow two-phase flows, such as dense granular-fluid mixtures like landslides and debris flows.
 It can also be used for modeling hybrid problems involving the interaction of variably concentrated granular mixtures and water (*eg.*, landslide-generated tsunamis, dam breach floods, fluid or solid entrainment by inundating or overlying flows).
 D-Claw was developed in collaboration with Richard Iverson at the USGS.
 A detailed description of the model underlying the D-Claw software can be found in, **A depth-averaged debris-flow model that includes the effects of evolving dilatancy,** *Proc.
 R. Soc.
 A*, 470 (2170), **1.** Iverson & George and **2.** George & Iverson, 2014.

 The documentation for the latest version of Clawpack and GeoClaw (v5), available at [clawpack.org](http://www.clawpack.org), provides a general overview of the methodologies underlying the D-Claw software.
 However, D-Claw is built on legacy versions of Clawpack and GeoClaw (v4).
 The Clawpack v4 source code is available at [github.com/clawpack/clawpack-4.x](https://github.com/clawpack/clawpack4.x).
 An additional legacy version of GeoClaw (v4) is available at [github.com/geoflows/geoclaw-4.x](https://github.com/geoflows/geoclaw4.x) Documentation for D-Claw is still in progress, but basic usage instructions are available in source-code and application repositories below.
+D-Claw inherits the Clawpack licenses and user agreeements.

 The source code and latest git repository for D-Claw are available on github: